 Remember playing in the mud at some point in your life?
 Our parents weren’t likely impressed.
 As an adult, there is a much healthier way of getting the Mud Treatment while getting ‘down and dirty’.
 Mud baths are associated with relaxation, body detoxification, improving circulation, balancing the bodies pH level and preping muscles for a massage, Mud bathing is also credited with alleviating skin conditions, easing assorted aches and pains in the joints.

-At Costa Rica’s Blue River Resort and Hot Springs, their Mud Bath Treatment is ranked among the “can’t miss” activities.
+At Blue River Costa Rica Resort and Hot Springs, their Mud Bath Treatment is ranked among the “can’t miss” activities.
 The all-natural mud is sourced from the Rincon de la Vieja volcano.
 Guests make their way deep inside the botanical gardens to a spot between a fresh water stream and a hot springs creek.
 Beginning with a natural sauna, built over top of the hot springs creek to catch the steam, guests then apply the Volcanic Mud.
 Lather up!
 Then relax, while the mud dries before showering off in the fresh water creek.
 Due to its popularity, the mud can also be purchased at the Resort’s Blue Spa for use at home.
 What a great gift for family and friends!

 A Volcanic Mud Treatment Is Special

 What makes a mud treatment with volcanic mud different from others – you may ask?
 In an earlier blog, under, ‘Elements of a Spa’s Menu‘ we identified volcanic mud, wraps, and scrubs as essential elements of the menu.
 Other scrubs are mere substitutes for genuine volcanic mud.
 Volcanic mud possesses the properties needed to cleanse, heal, and beautify the skin.